-Getting Rid of Ugly Popcorn
+How to Get Rid of an Ugly Popcorn Ceiling

 Homeowners can cover over popcorn ceiling with plaster.
-I give step-by-step directions how.
-I'm an over 50 female homeowner, and I managed to cover all the popcorn ceiling in our house by myself.
+I give step-by-step directions on how.
+I'm an over-50 female homeowner, and I managed to cover all the over 2000 square feet of popcorn ceiling in our house by myself.
 If I can do it, you can too.

-Why Use this Method?
+Why Use This Method?

 Popcorn ceilings are ugly–or at least unfashionable.
-They make a house dated.
+They make a house look dated.
 We’ve wanted to get rid of ours ever since we moved into our 1972 home.
 How?
 Scraping off the popcorn and re-plastering is one way, but our popcorn ceiling is painted and scraping didn’t work.
 Besides, we were worried about asbestos.

 The Idea: I had been thinking about trying to use plaster on our ceilings ever since I plastered over wallpaper in our bathrooms.
 I searched the Internet and found nothing about this method (which is why I decided to post this information for other people).
 Finally, I decided to try using plaster on the ceiling of our garage as a test.
-That went all right and the plaster stayed up, so next I tried our smallest bathroom area (about 9 feet square).
+That went all right and the plaster stayed up, so next, I tried our smallest bathroom area (about 9 feet square).

 The Results: It took a few days to dry from grey to white.
 After about two or three weeks, I painted it and waited a bit more to see if there would be any problems.
 I checked every day but there was no cracking or peeling, even though the shower was used by our four girls.
 That convinced me it would work and I started on the project of doing our whole house.
-Over time, I covered about 2000 square feet of ceilings with this plaster method.
+Over time, I have covered about 2000 square feet of ceilings with this plaster method.

 - Less messy than removing the plaster.

 - You don't have to take furniture out of the room (just cover it with a tarp).